K0plan/vmcam/README.md

 VMCam is a VCAS SoftCAM for IPTV.

 ## Configuration
-Configuration of VCAS can be put in vmcam.ini
+Configuration of VCAS can be put in /etc/vmcam.ini or specified in arguments

 ## Development
 The development is done using git.
 VMCam repository is hosted